t9md/atom-paner/README.md

 From atom 0.206.0, PreviewTab feature is introduces.
 If user enabled this feature, tab not modified or dblclicked is treated as preview, temporary tab which is replaced when opening another file.
-This tab characteristic don't well work with paner since is move tab(paneItem) from pane to pane.
+This tab characteristic don't well work with paner since is move tab(pane item) from pane to pane.
 To workaround this, paner reset preview state of tab for the pane which is subject to manipulation.
 See [#1](https://github.com/t9md/atom-paner/issues/1).